This glossary defines vocabulary and terms used on this website.

 Physical repository of land title records and other related documents.
 Direct access to original land title and survey records is limited to LTSA employees and those with direct access privileges including land surveyors, historical researchers and registry agents.

-Means a contract that grants exclusive possession of a property for a set period of time.
+A contract that grants exclusive possession of a property for a set period of time.

-Means the interest that is held by a tenant under a Lease.
+The interest that is held by a tenant under a Lease.